-Which part of the email does each protocol focus on?
+Which part of the email does the SPF protocol focus on?

 SPF focuses on the “domain” found in an email header that has many names, Return-Path, MAIL-FROM, Bounce address, Envelope from.
 In this article we will refer to it as the Return-Path.
 If this header is missing, SPF falls back and looks at the “HELO/EHLO” hostname and checks for an SPF record there.

 Don’t forget — the Return-Path header is a technical header that is not visible to the end user.
 Unless they know how to display the headers of an email in their mail client they won't see it.

 Which part of the email does the DKIM protocol focus on?

 Don’t forget — this header again is not visible to the end user unless they know how to display the headers of the email they have received.

 Which part of the email does the DMARC protocol focus on?